March is Developmental Disabilities Awareness Month (2026)

 Civil Rights for People with Developmental Disabilities and the Role of the Federal Courts

-On March 19, 2024, the U.S. District Court for the District of Minnesota and its Public Outreach Committee, the Minnesota Governor's Council on Developmental Disabilities, the Minnesota Chapter of the Federal Bar Association, the Minnesota Disability Bar Association, and MSS hosted a public outreach effort that debuted a new series of 21 educational banners focused on disability rights in Minnesota.
+On March 19, 2024, the U.S. District Court for the District of Minnesota and its Public Outreach Committee, the Minnesota Governor's Council on Developmental Disabilities, the Minnesota Chapter of the Federal Bar Association, the Minnesota Disability Bar Association, and MSS hosted a public outreach effort that debuted a series of 21 educational banners focused on disability rights in Minnesota.

 Inclusion Mobile Museum